oswaldderiemaecker/doc/_posts/2016-12-20-deploy-on-clevercloud.markdown

 4. Select **PHP**
 5. Select **Git**
 6. Click **Next** to choose the default instance type and autoscaling value
-7. Type in the name of your application: **demo-zf-apigility-phinx**, and choose the region that suite your needs.
+7. Type in the name of your application: **demo-zf-apigility-phinx**, and choose the region that suits your needs.
 8. Select **MySQL** as your database
-9. Type in the name of your MySQL addon: **mysql-demo-zf-apigility-phinx**, and choose the zone that suite your needs.
+9. Fill in the name of your MySQL addon: **mysql-demo-zf-apigility-phinx**, and choose the zone that suits your needs.
-10. Upload your public SSH key, click add
+10. Upload your public SSH key, then click add
-11. Keep the environment variables, click next
+11. Keep the environment variables, then click next
 12. Fork the [Sample Application](https://github.com/oswaldderiemaecker/clevercloud-demo-zf-apigility-phinx)
-13. Take note of the git remote & push command and run them to add the clever remote repository in order to deploy the Application the first time
+13. Take note of the git remote & push command and run them to add the clever remote repository in order to deploy the Application for the first time
 14. Read the logs of the deployment
-15. Goto Application Information and take a note of the deployment URL.
+15. Go to Application Information and take a note of the deployment URL.

-**IMPORTANT:** Now let's remove the git remote repository, we do not want that any push trigger a deployment, its continuousphp that will deploy it after it has tested and packaged the application.
+**IMPORTANT:** Now let's remove the git remote repository.
+We don't want that any push triggers a deployment.
+It's continuousphp that will deploy it after having tested and packaged the application.

 ```bash
 git remote rm clever
 ```

-## Set-up continuousphp
+## Set up continuousphp

 ### Prepare the Sample Application